-We have five beautiful Balanced Body Allegro 2 reformers in Studio 1, divided into individual cubicles creating personal spaces with transparent screens.
-We teach a classical and Polestar Pilates repertoire, from introductory level, through to advanced dynamic classes to challenge the experienced practitioner.
+We have six beautiful Balanced Body Allegro 2 reformers in Studio 1, where we teach a full reformer repertoire, from introductory level, through to advanced dynamic and Garuda classes to challenge the experienced practitioner.
 Small groups ensure that each participant has the instructors attention during the session, with opportunities to ask questions and to offer feedback.

-Friendly classes to suit all levels.
+Friendly classes for all levels.
 Suitable for most participants with a reasonable level of fitness and mobility.
 If in doubt about the suitability of a class, please ask before booking into class.
 If you have not done Pilates before or are new to reformers, it is a prerequisite to attend a private session with one of our trained teachers before joining a group class.

 Benefits of Reformer Pilates

 The structure of the reformer will guarantee you’ll move your body through a full range of motion — something you might not be able to do on your own.
 When you attach the ropes to your hands, or straps to your feet, you can’t help but extend to the fullest to follow their track.
 When doing Pilates mat exercises without support, it’s easy to fall back into old patterns of movement that aren’t as beneficial.
 You might habitually bend your knees or elbows, for example.

 You may hear that Pilates lengthens the muscles, which isn’t really possible.
 What it does do is give you the appearance of greater length because you find this full range of motion and train regularly to maintain it You’ll look and feel taller, slimmer and sleeker as a result of regular reformer work, with improved fitness and conditioning.